mendrupal/drupal-cursor-rules/README.md

-# What Are cursor AI rules
+# What Are Cursor AI rules
 Cursor Rules are configuration files that define how AI should interact with your codebase.
 They provide context-aware assistance by setting guidelines, constraints, and behavioral patterns for AI interactions.